anhtu-pham/Federalist-Papers-Analysis/HW2.md

     #(iii)
     println(rank(A+B))
 ```
+Therefore, ranks of A, B, and A+B are all equal to 2.

 11. Suppose b1=(0, -1, 2, 0, 2), b2=(1, -3, 1, -1, 2) and b3=(-3, 4, 1, 2, 1).
 Find the projection of x=(-1, -9, -1, 4, 1) into span(b1, b2, b3).
 Show your work.